jirkapok/GasPlanner/README.md

 # Gas planner

 This is a web based application, which allows **recreational** scuba divers to do their simple gas planning calculations.
 Purpose of the application is to provide easy to use calculations.
+Works also on mobile devices in offline mode.

 > **NOTE:** Running instance is available at [https://jirkapok.github.io/GasPlanner/](https://jirkapok.github.io/GasPlanner/)